Student Handbook 2014/2015

 First-year students living on campus are required to participate in the First-Year Meal Plan.
 Second-year students living on campus are required to participate in the fourteen-meal-per-week plan.
 Third-year students living on campus are required to participate in the eight-meal-per-week plan.
 All plans include Flex Meals and Meal Money, both of which may be replenished once depleted.
-Other undergraduates may purchase the 19-, 14- or 8-meal-per week plans at the MEALS website, https://meals.vanderbilt.edu/meals.
-Graduate and professional students may purchase meals at the Commodore Card office in Sarratt, or on line at http://www.vanderbilt.edu/commodorecard/students.html .
-For detailed information on Vanderbilt Dining and meal plans, visit http://www.vanderbilt.edu/dining.
+Other undergraduates may purchase the 19-, 14- or 8-meal-per week plans at the MEALS website.
+Graduate and professional students may purchase Flex Meals on line at http://www.vanderbilt.edu/commodorecard/students.html .
+Detailed information on Vanderbilt Campus Dining and meal plans may be found at http://www.vanderbilt.edu/dining.

-All billing on the student’s account is handled through the Office of Student Accounts.
-Prorated refunds may be made in some cases of prolonged illness or withdrawal from the University, upon the recommendation of the student’s dean.
+All billing on a student account is handled through the Office of Student Accounts.
+Prorated tuition refunds may be made in some cases of prolonged illness or withdrawal from the University, upon the recommendation of the student’s dean.

 [ Back to Top ]